As per a study by Gartner, 70% of Global 2000 companies use gamification in their processes.

 There are various benefits of gamification which can improve your employee experience index and create more engagement amongst people.

 It makes things ‘Fun’

 Gamification adds an element of ‘Fun’ in any process.
 Take for an example the learning and training process.
 The traditional classroom learning gets really boring for people.
-After a point, people are disinterested in participating in the activity.
+After a point, people loose interest in participating in the activity.
 If we gamify learning, adding a scoreboard, using digital technology and great graphics, can really make learning fun and can increase the adoption rate of the programme.
 Same goes with the onboarding process.
 The traditional ways of classroom orientations get monotonous, gamifying the process really creates excitement.

 Engagement and motivation increase

 If you would remember, as a kid, when you played games, some of them were so engaging that you did not really wish to leave it.
 Moreover, when you are playing well, it further motivates you to play more.
 Similarly, this is how it works at the workplace as well.
 When the gamification of processes and activities, the engagement and motivation level increases in people.

 There are certain activities, such as training, orientations, product demos and more which are usually found to be boring.
 Moreover, most of the time employees find it a waste of time.
 But one of the major metrics to measure the success of any HR programme is its adoption rate.
 When the gamification gets popular, naturally the adoption rate of that programme improves.
 Better the adoption rate of any HR activity gives a boost to the HR team as well.